FLAMINGO: combining kinetic SZ effect and galaxy-galaxy lensing measurements to gauge the impact of feedback on large-scale structure: Synthetic observables from

 Thus, the production of a $\Delta T_{\rm kSZ}$ map from the \flamingo\ Doppler B maps is trivial, requiring only the multiplication of a factor of $-T_{\rm CMB}$ and the summation of the individual maps (shells) along the line of sight.
 In practice, to achieve convergent results for the stacked kSZ effect profiles, we find that stacking along the full line of sight ($z=0$ to $3$) of the lightcones is unnecessary, since most of the line of sight will be uncorrelated with the selected galaxy in the stack.
 Indeed, we find that using only three shells (each having width $\Delta z = 0.05$, i.e., a padding shell on each side of the shell that contains the galaxy) is sufficient to achieve convergent results.
 The same holds true for the $\Delta \Sigma$ profiles.

-As noted previously, we downsample our full resolution $N_\text{side} = 16384$ kSZ effect maps to $N_\text{side} = 8192$ so that we can then smooth the maps with a 1.3 arcmin Gaussian beam for comparison with the ACT 150 GHz measurements.
+As noted previously, we downsample our full resolution $N_\text{side} = 16384$ kSZ effect maps to $N_\text{side} = 8192$ so that we can then smooth the maps with ACT beam. \citet{Schaan2021} used coadded ACT DR5 (day+night) maps in their study.
+We therefore retrieve the corresponding measured ACT beam for this dataset from the NASA Lambda website\footnote{\url{https://lambda.gsfc.nasa.gov/product/act/actpol_dr5_coadd_maps_info.html}} and convolve it with the simulated maps in multipole space using the \textsc{Healpy} function sphtfunc.almxfl.